flutter/flutter/specs/style.md

   void setChildSize(child, width, height); // sets child.width, child.height
   void setChildWidth(child, width); // sets child.width
   void setChildHeight(child, height); // sets child.height
-    // these set needsPaint on the node and on any node impacted by this (?)
     // for setChildSize/Width/Height: if the new dimension is different than the last assumed dimensions, and
     // any StyleNodes with an ownerLayoutManager==this have cached values for getProperty() that are marked
     // as provisional, clear them